-South College (Main Campus, Parkside Learning Site, and Nashville Learning Site) are authorized by the Tennessee Higher Education Commission to confer Doctor of Pharmacy, Doctor of Physical Therapy, Educational Specialist, Master of Education, Master of Health Science, Master of Business Administration, Master of Science, Bachelor of Science, Bachelor of Business Administration, and Associate of Science degrees, as well as various certificate level programs.
+The South College Main Campus, Parkside Learning Site, and Nashville Learning Site are authorized for operation as a post-secondary institution by the Tennessee Higher Education Commission to confer degrees at the doctorate, educational specialist, master’s, baccalaureate, and certificate levels, as well as various certificate level programs.
 South College is approved for the training of veterans and other eligible beneficiaries by the Tennessee Division of Veterans Education.

 South College is an institutional participant in the National Council for State Authorization Reciprocity Agreements (SARA).
 SARA is an agreement among member states, districts and territories that establishes comparable national 9 standards for interstate offering of post-secondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by post-secondary institutions based in another state.
 SARA covers all interstate placements in clinical or practica situations among SARA member states, no matter the nature of the main program.
 However, some such placements may also be subject to the rules of professional licensing boards, in which case the placement must also meet such requirements.

 For the most current information regarding the members of SARA, please visit the below: http://nc-sara.org/state-actions/state-actions-regarding-sara

 For more information about SARA, please visit http://www.nc-sara.org/.